mccallofthewild/crystal-shards-101/README.md

 If you haven't already, install the latest version of the Crystal compiler.
 [Installation instructions here](https://crystal-lang.org/docs/installation/)

-...and if you haven't done that,

 ## Usage

 In this tutorial, we'll be making a Crystal library called _palindrome-example_.

-> For those who don't know, a palindrome is a word which is spelled the same way forwards as it is backwards.

-> E.g. racecar, mom, dad, kayak, madam
+> For those who don't know, a palindrome is a word which is spelled the same way forwards as it is backwards. e.g. racecar, mom, dad, kayak, madam

 ### Creating the Project
 Begin by using [the Crystal compiler](https://crystal-lang.org/docs/using_the_compiler/) to generate a new library in a subfolder of the current directory.

-In your terminal, enter
+In your terminal, enter:

 ```bash
  $  crystal init lib palindrome-example
       create  palindrome-example/.gitignore